QuentinRa/blog.quentinra.dev/ensiie/igl/td9/project.md

 <details class="details-e">
 <summary>Default implementation in the generator</summary>

-You must change the return type so that's it's always a class, if this is not a constructor nor void.
-Then, the default behavior will be **return null** if we are returning something that is not void nor it's a constructor.
+You must change the return type so that it is always a class, if this is not a constructor nor void.
+Then, the default behavior will be **return null** if we are returning something that is not void, nor it's a constructor.

 In **JavaOperations.xtend**, in **javaReturnSpec**